kyma-project/kyma-environment-broker/docs/contributor/02-20-runtime-overrides.md

   global.disableLegacyConnectivity: "true"
 ```

-### Use Kyma default overrides for specific plan and version
+### Use Kyma Default Overrides for Specific Plan and Version

 By default, the overrides lookup mechanism expects at least one ConfigMap present for each plan and version pair.
 Otherwise, it fails.
 To allow Kyma installation without providing any additional overrides, create an empty ConfigMap.